-- Verify that the operating system is set to the language that you require.
-By default, the language of the operating system is the language of the installation wizard. - Ensure that the LD_LIBRARY_PATH_64 environment variable is not set.
+• Verify that the operating system is set to the language that you require.
+By default, the language of the operating system is the language of the installation wizard.

 On test servers only: Use the following command to bypass prerequisite checks such as the operating system and the required memory.
 Do not issue this command on a production server.